 The bouldering areas on Tai Mo Shan are all accessed from Tai Mo Shan Road, which in itself is accessed from Route Twisk.
 For those approaching on public transport, your best bet is to take the MTR to Tsuen Wan or Tsuen Wan West Stations.
 From either of these you can then take the #51 Lui Kung Tin Tsuen bus to Tai Mo Shan Country Park Visitor Centre.
 From here you’ll have to hike up Tai Mo Shan Road a fair way to reach the bouldering areas themselves.
 A better option is to just grab a taxi from the MTR station to avoid (or at least cut down) the amount of hiking needed.

-These are the small collection of blocs atop the ridge line next to the Tai Mo Shan Fire Lookout Station.
+These are the small collection of blocs atop the ridge line next to the Tai Mo Shan Fire Lookout Station, as well as the assorted clusters of boulders on the surrounding hillsides.

 The first notable bloc reached, located on the small summit directly across from the Firehouse Bloc and huts, has potential for several hard lines.
 However, all of these need a significant amount of scrubbing before they’ll be possible.